cousquer/speedy-vue/uPortal-components-new.md

     </parameter>
 ```

-To grant security to everyone to browse for the web component and select it:
+To grant permission to everyone to browse for the web component and select it:

 ``` xml
     <group>Everyone</group>